Cole Haan’s marketing pitch: Our proprietary Grand.ØS innovation for ultimate walkability.

 The Clarks Untailor Tie is a great example of achieving a balance between cost efficiency and premium construction.
 Its outer side has no seam at all; the vamp is a continuous and seamless piece from the toe to midfoot.
 The inner side has a seam, but that’s hidden from plain sight.
 Even the heel back part is a single piece of leather.

 The Originalgrand’s leather is not waterproof at all, even for mild drizzles.
 As seen here, the raindrops will temporarily leave dark stains before drying back to the normal shade.
+On the bright side, this indicates that the leather is minimally corrected on top.
+In other words, this is a hallmark of a semi-aniline leather.

 It’s not meant to be a waterproof shoe, so other rain-appropriate Cole Haan shoes are available as an option.